Arittra-Bag/zocket-asg/README.md

 ## 🎯 Conclusion

 This AI Ad Rewriter demonstrates how modern AI techniques can be combined to create an intelligent, adaptive system.
-By integrating Graph RAG, Knowledge Graphs, and continuous learning, we've built a solution that not only generates platform-optimized content but improves over time based on user feedback.
+By integrating Graph RAG, Knowledge Graphs, and continuous learning, I've built a solution that not only generates platform-optimized content but improves over time based on user feedback.
 The modular architecture ensures easy extension while maintaining the core functionality intact.